Bikashparida2003/Ipl2024_EDA/README.md

 - Find the teams who had won the toss also won the match?

 ## Process
-- Verify data for any missing values and anomalies In excel.
+- Verify data for any missing values and anomalies In CSV File.
 - made sure data is consistent and clean with respect to data type and value used.
 - Imported CSV File to Jupyter Notebook
-- Visualizing Data using Pandas, Matplotlib and Seaborn
+- Visualizing Data using Pandas, Matplotlib and Seaborn.
+- ploting Different Chats.

 - ## Analysis
 - - <a href="https://github.com/Bikashparida2003/Ipl2024_EDA/blob/main/Ipl_data.ipynb">EDA</a>